javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 Also, as light DOM nodes are not copied, but just rendered in slots, the changes inside them immediately become visible.

 So we don't have to do anything to update rendering.
-But if the component wants to know about slot changes, then `slotchange` event is available.
+But if the component code wants to know about slot changes, then `slotchange` event is available.

 For example, here the menu item is inserted dynamically after 1 second, and the title changes after 2 seconds: